 By focusing on the fundamentals of transistor operation and performance, participants will learn why advances in the industry are occurring along certain lines and not others.
 Our instructors work hard to explain how semiconductor devices work without delving too heavily into the complex physics and mathematical expressions that normally accompany this discipline.

 Add To Shopping Cart

-Our courses are dynamic.
-We use a combination of instruction by lecture, problem solving, and question/answer sessions to give you the tools you need to excel in the semiconductor industry.
+By using a combination of instruction by lecture, classroom exercises, and question/answer sessions, participants will learn practical information on semiconductor devices and the operation of this industry.
 From the very first moments of the seminar until the last sentence of the training, the driving instructional factor is application.
-The handbook offers hundreds of pages of reference material that you can apply during your daily activities.
+We use instructors who are internationally recognized experts in their fields that have years of experience (both current and relevant) in this field.
+The handbook offers hundreds of pages of additional reference material the participants can use back at their daily activities.